 Third, things are different depending on if you're using a bridge or not.

-If not using a bridge: Tails starts without a cached consensus, so its Tor client starts by connecting directly to a directory authority (and not to a directory mirror / entry guard), so feeding you an old consensus requires the attacker either to break SSL, or to control the directory authority your Tor client connects to.
+If not using a bridge: Tails starts without a cached consensus, so its Tor client starts by connecting directly to a fallback directory mirror, so feeding you an old consensus requires the attacker either to break SSL, or to control the fallback directory mirror your Tor client connects to.
 Not good, but probably a compromise we can make.

 If using a bridge: your bridge can replay an old (one week old max.) consensus, which is used until HTP has fixed the time; not good, but probably a compromise we can make.
 If your bridge also can set up a SSL MitM attack against the HTP connections (e.g. the attacker also controls a SSL CA shipped by Debian), it can trick you into using this old consensus for max. one week, which is much worse.